About Dr. Prokhorov

 Member, Robert Wood Johnson Foundation Initiative: Addressing Tobacco in Healthcare Research Network, Washington, D.C, 2008 - Present

-Member, National Cancer Institute, Workgroup for Computerized Tailored Interventions, Providence, RI, 2007 - Present
+Member, National Cancer Institute, Workgroup for Computerized Tailored Interventions, Providence, RI, 2007 - 2017

-Member, American Academy of Pediatrics Tobacco Consortium and Richmond Center of Excellence Scientific Advisory Committee, Elk Grove Village, IL, 2006 - 2018
+Member, American Academy of Pediatrics Tobacco Consortium and Richmond Center of Excellence Scientific Advisory Committee, Elk Grove Village, IL, 2006 - Present

 |2012||The Margaret and James A. Elkins, Jr. Faculty Achievement Award in Cancer Prevention, The University of Texas MD Anderson Cancer Center|